 As we discussed during your interview, we are projecting unprecedented growth this year, and are counting on you to help us get there.

-When you arrive on Monday, November 14, stop by my office and I'll show you to yours and introduce you to Marc and Karen who were out of town during your second interview.
+When you arrive on Monday, July 6, please stop by my office and I'll show you to yours and introduce you to Marc and Karen who were out of town during your second interview.
 We are all looking forward to working with you and are certain that you'll be a great fit for this team.
 Welcome aboard!